The Best Type of Mulch for Your Colorado Garden

 Why mulch, anyway?

-Mulch offers undeniable benefits for your Colorado greenscape.
-Here's how it can improve your garden:
+Mulch offers powerful benefits for your Colorado greenscape.
+Here’s how it can improve your garden’s health and performance:

 Keeps soil moist